Gabriel Matzneff: Child rape

 Matzneff remained sheltered from any criminal prosecution for decades, and benefited from broad support within the French literary world.
 At the end of 2019 one of his former victims, Vanessa Springora—the director of Éditions Julliard—published the book Le Consentement, describing the effect that Matzneff had on her at the age of 14.
 Her book ignited controversy over the tolerance of the literary milieu towards an admitted paedophile.
 This led Éditions Gallimard to withdraw their marketing services for some of his works, in particular Carnets noirs and Les Moins de seize ans, with other publishers to follow.
 In 2023, Vanessa Filho adapted the memoir into the film Consent, starring Kim Higelin as Springora and Jean-Paul Rouve as Matzneff.

 At the beginning of 2020, the Paris prosecutor's office opened an investigation against Matzneff for "rape of a minor under the age of 15".
 As expected, the case was dismissed due to the statute of limitations.

+Matzneff's career, along with that of fellow French author Tony Duvert, has been cited to illustrate how oblivious and complacent French literary and intellectual circles were regarding pedophilia during past decades.